shogun-mar/Pygame-ASCII-Image-Converter/README.md

 In all converters it's possibile to select the input video and select the output path through file explorer.
 The files `image_converter.py` and `video_converter.py` are made purely for organization reasons, they are not functional in any way.

-IMPORTANT: When saving an entire video it's necessary to let the video play out until the end before trying to access the newly created file.
+`IMPORTANT`: When saving an entire video it's necessary to let the video play out until the end before trying to access the newly created file.

+## Settings

+By modifying the `font_size` value in the init method of ASCII converters you can increase or decrease the font size of the ouput.
+By modifying the `pixel_size` value in the init method of pixel art converters you can increase or decrease the pixel size of the ouput.
+By modifying the `color_lvl` value in the init method of color converter you can increase or decrease the numbers of colors in the palette (default value 8 will produce 512 colors &rarr; formula:  $x^3$ because of the three color channels).

 ## Controls

 While converting images: